The-INTJ/act-github-bio/README.md

 # act-github-bio
-This repository is an overview of all my other repositores, my clubs, and contributions
+This repository is an overview of all my other repositores, clubs, and contributions

 ----PROJECTS----